huachuman/PubMed-DOI-Redirect/README.md

 A Tampermonkey/Greasemonkey script that automatically detects and redirects you from PubMed article pages to the corresponding articles on the publisher’s website using the DOI link.

 ## Why?
 Because PubMed metadata is usually inferior compared to publisher's websites when importing into the Zotero Connector.
-Especially useful for:
-- if you have custom PubMed RSS feeds
-- if you open multiple papers at once so you don't have to manually click through every tab, open the DOI link and wait.
+Great if you open multiple papers at once so you don't have to manually click through every tab, open the DOI link and wait.
+Especially useful if you have custom PubMed RSS feeds.

 ## Screenshot
 A message is dispalyed when the PubMed page is about to redirect (when it finishes loading) as a reminder that this script is enabled and working.